dapper91/pydantic-xml/docs/source/pages/quickstart.rst

 __________

 To declare an xml serializable / deserializable model inherit it from :py:class:`pydantic_xml.BaseXmlModel` base class.
-It collects data binding meta-information and generates xml serializer for the model.
+It collects the data binding meta-information and generates an xml serializer for the model.

-To serialize the object into an xml string use :py:meth:`pydantic_xml.BaseXmlModel.to_xml` method, :py:meth:`pydantic_xml.BaseXmlModel.from_xml` to deserialize it.
+To serialize the object into an xml string use :py:meth:`pydantic_xml.BaseXmlModel.to_xml` method or :py:meth:`pydantic_xml.BaseXmlModel.from_xml` to deserialize it.
 For more information see :ref:`XML serialization <pages/misc:xml serialization>`.

 Data binding
 ____________

-Model field can be bound to an xml attribute, element or text.
+A model field can be bound to an xml attribute, element or text.
 Binding type is derived using the following rules:

 1. Primitives
 *************

-field of a primitive type (``int``, ``float``, ``str``, ``datetime``, ...) is bound to an element text by default:
+field of a primitive type (``int``, ``float``, ``str``, ``datetime``, ...) is bound to the element text by default:

 .. literalinclude:: ../../../examples/snippets/text_primitive.py
   :language: xml